 I have broken the categories down into the type of medications you may be taking because these may effect our considerations in terms of your diet.

 But first, General Healthy Eating

 - 5 fruit or vegetables per day MINIMUM.
-The minimum part tends to be left out of this message resulting in some of my patients achieving 3 portions and thinking they are close enough.
+The ‘minimum’ tends to be the missing part of this message.
+This results in some of my patients achieving 3 portions and thinking they are close enough.
 I would suggest at least 3 of these portions come from vegetables and 2 from fruit.
 In fact, generally when it comes to vegetables the evidence appears to show it is a case of the more the better.
 Hence, the confusion frequently reported in the media about ideal levels.
 For reference a portion of vegetables is 4 tbsp and a portion of fruit is either 2 small fruits, 1 medium fruit or half a large fruit.

 - At least 2 litres of fluid per day.
 Unfortunately for the wise cracks out there, this doesn’t count alcohol!
 This counts from any fluid you may have including milk, soup, tea, coffee, water, juice etc. The recommendations are no more than 6 teas per day or 4 coffees, no more than 125ml of juice and keeping alcohol to a minimum.
 Therefore, you do not have to just count water.

 - Keep processed sugar and processed foods to a minimum.